bagaspng/contact-management-/README.md

 Open your browser and navigate to the project URL.
 Start managing your contacts! 🎉

-💡 Contributions
-Contributions are welcome!
-Feel free to fork this repo, make your changes, and submit a PR.
-Let's make this project even better together! 🌍

 🙌 Acknowledgements
 📸 Profile Picture by bagaspng
 🚀 Inspiration from modern contact management systems.